On the Power of Finite Ambiguity in B\"uchi Complementation: Preliminaries

-\begin{markedremark} In this work, we consider only complete automata; the counterexamples we used in the proof of Proposition~\ref{prop:LDBWandFANBWareIncomparable} make use of this property, so one may wonder whether Proposition~\ref{prop:LDBWandFANBWareIncomparable} still holds once restricted to automata, not necessarily complete, in which we consider only the reachable fragment after pruning the states that have no possibility to reach an accepting state.
+\begin{markedremark} In this work, we consider only complete automata; the counterexamples we used in the proof of Proposition~\ref{prop:LDBAandFANBAareIncomparable} make use of this property, so one may wonder whether Proposition~\ref{prop:LDBAandFANBAareIncomparable} still holds once restricted to automata, not necessarily complete, in which we consider only the reachable fragment after pruning the states that have no possibility to reach an accepting state.

-Proposition~\ref{prop:LDBWandFANBWareIncomparable} indeed still holds: the fact that $\mathrm{LDBW} \not \subseteq \mathrm{FANBW}$ is still justified by the LDBW $\aut[L]$, shown in Figure~\ref{fig:nonCompleteLDBWandFANBWareIncomparable}, that is obtained by pruning from the homonym LDBW depicted in Figure~\ref{fig:LDBWandFANBWareIncomparable} the state $l_{2}$ and relative transitions.
+Proposition~\ref{prop:LDBAandFANBAareIncomparable} indeed still holds: the fact that $\mathrm{LDBA} \not \subseteq \mathrm{FANBA}$ is still justified by the LDBA~$\aut[L]$, shown in Figure~\ref{fig:nonCompleteLDBAandFANBAareIncomparable}, that is obtained by pruning from the homonym LDBA depicted in Figure~\ref{fig:LDBAandFANBAareIncomparable} the state $l_{2}$ and relative transitions.
 Clearly it is still limit deterministic and nothing changes with regards to the accepting runs, given that we removed states that can never lead to accepting states in $\acc$.